-The very first question you should be asking is — “Why do I need a loan?”
+The first question you should ask is, "Why do I need a loan?"

-Answering this question can give incredible insight into not only your business objectives but also how much you’ll need.
-If you’re looking for a significant amount of capital, you may need to utilize collateral to qualify — especially if you lack significant time in business, credit history, and revenue.
+Answering this question can give incredible insight into your business objectives and how much you'll need.
+If you're looking for a significant amount of capital, you may need to utilize collateral to qualify — especially if you lack significant time in business, credit history, and revenue.

-Be prepared to provide lenders with information about why you’re taking out a loan.
-If it’s for onboarding new staff, make sure to showcase how many new hires you’re taking on and what their pay will be.
-If you’re purchasing new equipment, note the model.
+Be prepared to inform lenders about why you're taking out a loan.
+If it's for onboarding new staff, showcase how many new hires you're taking on and their pay.
+If you're purchasing new equipment, note the model.
 This can help guide which loan is best for you and give lenders an idea of how successful their investment in your startup will be in the long run.

 Boost Your Credit Score

-Lenders may look at your personal credit score, business credit score, or a combination of the two depending on the startup loan product.
+Depending on the startup loan product, lenders may look at your personal credit score, business credit score, or a combination of the two.

-Personal credit scores can play a significant role, even with LLCs and corporations.
-How a business owner manages their personal finances can be a solid representation of their business spending habits.
+Personal credit scores can be significant, even with LLCs and corporations.
+How business owner manages their personal finances can be a solid representation of their business spending habits.

 - Try to have a personal credit score of at least 600.